kabirgh/spoiler-blocker/CONTRIBUTING.md

 ## Development Workflow
 Fork the repo and clone to your local machine.
 Run `npm install` to install all required dependencies.<br>
 You can then run several commands:
+* `npm run start` launches webpack-dev-server for the UI component only at `http://localhost:8080/panel.html`.
+Any changes made to files will be watched - refresh the page to see changes.
-* `npm run dev` bundles and copies files to `/dist_chrome`.
+* `npm run dev` bundles and copies files to `/dist`.
 You can load this folder [as an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) into Chrome.
 If you make any changes to the source code, press <kbd>Ctrl+R</kbd> on the `chrome://extensions` page to reload the extension.
-* `npm run start` launches webpack-dev-server for the UI component only at `http://localhost:8080/panel.html`.
-Any changes made to files will be watched - refresh the page to see changes.
+You can also load it as a [temporary add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) into Firefox.
+The extension can be reloaded from `about:debugging`.
+* `npm run dist` bundles a production build into `/dist`.
+It strips all console.* statements and minifies output files.

 When you're ready to submit your changes, make a pull request to the `master` branch.